vikaslamba99/vikaslamba.github.io/_posts/2024-04-02-Backtesting-Bias.md

 Avoid the temptation to be precise in your model specifi cation.
 Market data isnoisy and fickle, and any signal is weak.
 Avoid trades that will, at best, marginally cover retail trading costs, such asscalping.

+## Backtesting Bias
+This one is unavoidable.
+So, rather than spending an eternity trying to eliminatethis bias entirely, just be aware of it and accept that, generally, your strategieswon’t perform as well in the markets as they did in your simulations.

+You’ll commonly introduce data-mining bias when selecting the best performerfrom a bunch of strategy variants, variables or markets to continue developing.If you’re persistent enough in trying strategies and markets, you’ll eventuallyfind one that performs well simply due to luck.

+Think of it this way.
+Say you develop a trend following strategy in FX.
+Thestrategy crushes its backtest on EUR/USD but flops on USD/JPY.
+Any sensibleperson would trade the EUR/USD market, right?
+Sure, but you’ve just introduced selection bias into your process.
+Now, your estimate of the strategy’sperformance is upwardly biased.
+Should you throw the strategy in the bin?
+Not necessarily.
+Maybe it performed well on EUR/USD specifically for good reason.But nevertheless, some selection bias has crept into your development process.

+There are statistical tests to account for data mining bias, including comparingthe performance of the strategy with a distribution of random performances.
+You can find examples of this in the Robot Wealth Advanced Course.

+You can also use out-of-sample data, but this quickly becomes problematic aswe only have a finite amount of historical data on which to develop.
+So your best bet to overcome selection bias is simply adopting a sensible, measured approach to strategy development, as outlined above.
+The more complex your approach, the more likely you are to fall into thebacktesting bias traps we’ve talked about above.
+Either way, it’s surprisingly easy to find strategies that appear to do well, but whose performance turns outto be due to luck or randomness.
+That’s part of the game.